clytaemnestra/tech-blog/_posts/2024-03-13-all-about-aws.md

 ### Amazon Elastic File System (EFS)
 * Set-and-forget file system that automatically grows and shrinks as files are added and removed
 * No need for provisioning or managing storage capacity or performance
 * Consistent performance to each compute instance - tens, hundreds, and thousands of compute instances can be connected at the same time

 ### Elastic Block Store (EBS)
-Block-level storage that can be attached to an Amazon EC2 instance - same as an external drive can be attached to a laptop
+* Block-level storage that can be attached to an Amazon EC2 instance - same as an external drive can be attached to a laptop
 * Also called EBS volume
+* Useful for quick data retrieval and long term data persistence

-* Characteristics:
+Characteristics:
 * Detachable
     * EBS volume can be detached from one EC2 instance and attached to another one in the same Availability Zone
 * Distinct
     * External drive is separate from the computer
     * If an accident occurs and the computer goes down, data is still on the drive
 * Size-limited
     * Limited to the size of the external drive
     * Fixed limit how scalable it can be
 * 1-to-1 connection
     * Can be connected with one computer at a time
-        * Cannot be shared or attached to multiple instances
+    * Cannot be shared or attached to multiple instance

-* Volumes can be scaled in two ways:
+Volumes can be scaled in two ways:
 * Increase volume size
      * If it doesn’t increase above the maximum size limit
     * Maximum volume size at the moment is 64 tebibytes (TIB)
 * Attach multiple volumes
     * EC2 has a one-to-many relationships with EBS volumes
     * One instance can have multiple volumes, but volume can be attached only to one instance at the same time

-* Useful for quick data retrieval and long term data persistence
-* Use cases:
+Use cases:
 * Operating systems
     * The root device for an instance launched from an AMI
 * Databases
     * Storage layer for databases running on EC2
 * Enterprise applications
 * Big data analytics engines size

-* Volume types:
+Volume types:
 * SSD
     * Transactional workloads with frequent read/write operations with small I/O
 * HDD
     * Large streaming workloads that need high throughput performance

-* Key EBS benefits
+Key EBS benefits
 * High availability
     * When a volume is created, it is automatically replicated in its Availability Zone
 * Data persistence
 * Data encryption
     * Supports, when activated by the user
 * Flexibility
     * Possible to modify volume type, size and input/output operations per second without stopping the instance
 * Backups
     * Supports to create backups

-* Snapshots
+Snapshots
 * Incremental Backups of data from EC2 instances
 * Saving only blocks that have changed after the most recent snapshot

 ### FSx
 * Fully managed service to launch, run and scale high-performance file systems in the cloud